reel2bits/reel2bits/docs/installation/index.rst

 -------------------------------

 Docker will soon be available to deploy a reel2bits instance.
-Right now you can install it on any Linux distribution.
+For now you can install it on any Linux distribution.

 .. toctree::
     :maxdepth: 1